-Although we try and eat a mostly plant-based diet, there are times every so often when I crave chicken.
-I can give up red meat without any problem at all, but I do need seafood and poultry once in a while.
-I used to be a white meat only girl, and when I was younger everyone in the family saved the breast meat for me.
-As I grew older, I learned to appreciate chicken thighs which are less expensive than chicken breasts and tend to have more flavor.
-Chicken thighs, especially bone-in thighs, also remain more moist than chicken thighs.
+Although we try and eat a primarily plant-based diet, there are times when I crave chicken.
+I can give up red meat without any problem, but I do need seafood and poultry once in a while.
+I used to be a white meat-only girl, and when I was younger, everyone in the family saved the breast meat for me.
+However, as I grew older, I learned to appreciate chicken thighs which are less expensive than chicken breasts and tend to have more flavor.
+Chicken thighs, especially bone-in thighs, also remain moister than chicken breasts.

 - 8 Bone In Chicken Thighs, Trimmed

 - 1 Teaspoon Dried Oregano

 - 1 Pint Ripe Cherry Tomatoes, Halved

 - 1/2 Cup Pitted Flavorful Olives (See Notes Above)

 - Sea Salt & Black Pepper

 - 2 Large Potatoes, Peeled & Cut Into 1-inch Dice